Hahdin/Notes/README.md

 /**
  * The "Unicode Problem"
 Since DOMStrings are 16-bit-encoded strings, in most browsers calling window.btoa on a Unicode string will cause a Character Out Of Range exception if a character exceeds the range of a 8-bit byte (0x00~0xFF).

 JavaScript's UTF-16 => base64
 -----------------------------
 A very fast and widely useable way to solve the unicode problem is by encoding JavaScript native UTF-16 strings directly into base64.
 This method is particularly efficient because it does not require any type of conversion, except mapping a string into an array.

-The following code is also useful to get an ArrayBuffer from a Base64 string and/or viceversa */
+The following code is also useful to get an ArrayBuffer from a Base64 string and/or viceversa

+Setting UTF8 to true is the fastest and most compact possible approach.
+Then, instead of rewriting atob() and btoa() it uses the native ones.
+This is made possible by the fact that instead of using typed arrays as encoding/decoding inputs this uses binary strings as an intermediate format.
+It is a “dirty” workaround in comparison to the default ( UTF8 = false) as binary strings are a grey area, however it works pretty well and requires only a few extra lines of code.
+ */

 "use strict";

 class EncodeDecode {
-  constructor(encodeThis) {
+  constructor(encodeThis, UTF8 = false) {
     this.stringToEncode = encodeThis;
+    this.UTF8 = UTF8;
   }
   /**
    * Getters